mqwilber/2015-04-17-ucsb/lessons/git/git_tutorial.md

 >Switch back to the master branch by running `git checkout master`.
 Run `git
 >lg` and review your `wildphoto` folder to make sure you understand where you
 >are now - is the edit to make the figure line red present here?
 Open
->`script.R` and add the line "Make header bold" underneath the "Make table"
+>`script.R` and change the line "Make table" to "Make table, make header bold"
 >line.
 Commit this change.
 Run `git lg` and examine the output - does it remind
 >you of a tree trunk with a branch?